Drzhivago264/Inference_Portal/README.md

 ## To do:

 1) Write backend for MUI serverside rendering to remove Datatables dependency and jQuery (old stuffs used before migrating to React)
-2) Implement "Mark Done" and "Prevent Overide" on row level for the Dataset feature to better enable collaboration.
+2) Implement "Mark Done" and "Prevent Overwrite" on row level for the Dataset feature to better enable collaboration.
 3) Hook the Embedding Datasets to Chatbot and Agent to build a customisable Rag.

 ## Final words

 This project is actively being developed if you have any suggestions you can tell me.
-I also need your helps if you have some.
+I also need your help if you have some.